 Documentary filmmakers have the freedom to create a story out of whatever they find appealing.
 They must be careful not to stray too far from their main idea or message when trying to develop a storyline for their film.

-A good documentary will show the viewer something that makes them curious and wants to learn more about it.
+A good documentary will show the viewer something that makes them curious and want to learn more about it.
 Here is an outline of how to make a documentary and what you should include to impact your audience:

 Topic